desivar/WDD-330-My-Portfolio/README.md

  # 🌸 Welcome to My Hello World! 🌸

 Hi there!
 I'm **Desire Vargas**, a passionate software developer and creative designer.
+I enjoy both **thinking and imagining**, which is why I love programming—it allows me to engage both my logical and creative sides
 I love building **cute, interactive**, and user-friendly projects that make people smile! 💖

 ---